nadineamanda/Getting-and-Cleaning-Data-Course-Assignment/CodeBook.md

 Here are the columns included in the output file:

-subject_id - The id of the experiment participant. activity_labels - The name of the activity that the measurements correspond to, like LAYING or WALKING.
+subject_id - The id of the participant.

+activity_labels - The name of the activity that the measurements correspond to